vishvAsa/notes/power/sustainability/articles/tom_murphy/metastatic-modernity/2024-08-02_mm-10-ditch-the-bad.md

 <details open><summary>en</summary>

-*We eliminate all the things in the “Like” column in the same swoop.
+We eliminate all the things in the “Like” column in the same woop.
 </details>

 <details><summary>es</summary>

-*Eliminamos todas las cosas en la columna "Me gusta" en el mismo Swoop.
+Eliminamos todas las cosas en la columna "Me gusta" en el mismo Swoop.
 </details>

 <details open><summary>en</summary>

-* The bottom line is that we **simply don’t know how** to have one without the other—or we’d already be doing that!
+The bottom line is that we **simply don’t know how** to have one without the other—or we’d already be doing that!
 </details>

 <details><summary>es</summary>

-*La conclusión es que ** simplemente no sabemos cómo ** tener uno sin el otro, ¡o ya estaríamos haciendo eso!
+La conclusión es que **simplemente no sabemos cómo** tener uno sin el otro,
+¡o ya estaríamos haciendo eso!
 </details>

 <details open><summary>en</summary>